-The problem the church faces in this chapter is internal and multi-faceted.
-There are a lot of people in the church with a lot of needs.
+The new problem that the church faces in today's chapter is internal and multi-faceted.
+In every church, there are lots of people in the church with lots of needs.
 There is jealously and complaining.
-Differences are being emphasized.
-There is a sense of inequality.
-There is the danger that the apostles will become distracted from their primary task.
-The church must establish its priorities, or the daily pressures of life will overwhelm it.
+Differences are emphasized.
+There exists a sense of inequality.
+In Acts 6, there is the danger that the apostles will become distracted from their primary task.
+The church must clearly establish its priorities or the daily pressures of life will overwhelm it.

 In the early church, the problem is solved by selecting servants who are given responsibility for the task.
 The result is that the word of God continues to spread, the number of disciples increases, and more are converted from Judaism, even from among the priests.

-When you have been aware that a church problem came out well?
+When you have been aware that a church problem was resolved successfully?
 What factors contributed to the positive result?
-How likely do you think it is that the church today is distracted by problems and its failure to establish priorities?
+Do you think the church today is distracted by problems and its failure to establish priorities?
 Based on this chapter, what priorities did the early church choose?

 Father God, we pray for the ability to move forward in the midst of distractions and difficulties.
 Help us to establish right priorities in our individual lives and in the church.
 Help us to learn from your word so that our lives and the lives of others are changed.
 In the name of Jesus, Amen.